vlimant/NNLO/README.md

 During training, a Worker reads one batch of training data and computes the gradient of the loss function on that batch.
 The Worker sends the gradient to the Master, which uses it to update its model weights.
 The Master sends the updated model weights to the Worker, which then repeats the process with the next batch of training data.

 ![downpour](docs/downpour.png)

+### Hyper-parameter Optimization

+FURTHER DOCUMENTATION TO BE ADDED

 ### References